 Author and screenwriter Durjoy Datta is as famous for his books as he is for his dimples and looks.
 All of his books, about 15, have been bestsellers.
 Girls swoon not only over his romantic characters but also Datta himself.
 And having given readers love stories to live by, he’s living his own love story with wife Avantika.He proposed to his then-girlfriend on Twitter.

-It doesn’t always strike; Love may just tweet.
+Related reading: Love doesn’t always strike; it may just tweet

 The two are happily married now and are expecting their first child in July.
 Durjoy is busy promoting his latest book, The Boy Who Loved, but took time out to answer our questions.

 It’s easy to fall in love but do you think it’s easier to write on love?
 Why or why not?
 What are the challenges?

 It’s easier to fall in love.
 It just happens to you and there’s nothing you can do about it.
 It’s definitely harder to write about love.
 And that’s because you know the characters of your own love story well.
 Secondly, you need to make a lot of people (readers) fall in love with those two characters… to invest in their love story, and that’s the hardest part.
 If they like the characters, they will like everything that the two do as well, so a lot depends on how successful you are at making people fall in love with them.

 Nothing else lasts as long as love.
 And even the shortest love stories can be blindingly passionate.

 How are real and imagined (books, TV shows, movies) romance different?

 I don’t think they’re different at all.
 All that the book or television does is edit out the boring parts.